whereareiam/Configura/README.md

 - **Model‑driven**: Define plain Java classes as your config model; no frameworks required.
 - **Inline templating**: Use `@Template` to declare defaults for scalars, lists, and object‑like maps.
+- **Post-processing**: Use `@PostProcess` to run validation, compute derived fields, or initialize state after loading.
 - **Multiple formats**: YAML and JSON supported out of the box.
 - **Service‑based & extensible**: Pluggable readers/writers, global type adapters, and service discovery.